safeledger logo

 A Mainland company is registered directly with Dubai’s Department of Economic Development and Tourism (DET).
 This license allows businesses to operate anywhere within the UAE.
 A Free-Zone company, on the other hand, registers with a specific Free Zone Authority (like IFZA, DMCC, or DAFZA) and operates under its distinct rules, often enjoying special incentives.

-Recent legal reforms in the UAE have somewhat blurred the lines between these two.
 Notably, many sectors on the Mainland now permit 100% foreign ownership, a benefit previously exclusive to Free Zones.
 This makes the choice more nuanced than ever.

 This blog aims to clarify the differences between the Dubai Free Zone license vs Dubai Mainland setups.
-It helps entrepreneurs determine which structure best aligns with their business objectives and operational needs.

 Mainland License Dubai: Key Features